EQ is a measure of a person’s emotional intelligence. How many contracts make any reference to the need for a good standard of EQ? None?

 - mastery of collaboration and team working – not merely to build trust and avoid disputes, but to create more effective and innovative solutions; contracts need to encourage true collaborative behaviours such as early warnings, no fault insurance, joint aims and objectives, open book accounting and data sharing

-The question is how can we encourage and reinforce these skills without resorting to meaningless woolly phrases or tying the parties in legal knots?
-Any ideas?
+How can we encourage and reinforce these skills without resorting to meaningless woolly phrases or tying the parties in legal knots?